StackStorm/st2/docs/source/install/sources.rst

 -  RabbitMQ (http://www.rabbitmq.com/download.html)
 -  NodeJS and NPM (http://nodejs.org/)

-To setup the development environment from a vanilla Fedora image:
+To setup the development environment starting from a vanilla Fedora image:

 ::